 A: No heartworm preventive is 100% effective in preventing heartworm disease.
 Adult heartworms in the lungs and heart cause damage to major blood vessels which can lead to severe lung disease and heart failure.
 The earlier this disease is detected, the earlier your veterinarian can start treatment.
 Testing your dog each year should be a part of every dog's preventive wellness check-up.

 A: All it takes is one bite by an infected mosquito to infect your dog with heartworms.
 Prevention is better, and less expensive, than treatment for heartworm disease.
 Remember, many heartworm preventive products also treat and/or control certain intestinal worms in your dog as well.

 A: Heartworm disease is a potentially deadly disease.
 It is becoming a bigger issue as the disease incidence is growing geographically due to dogs moving around the country.
 Your dog can become infected with heartworms any time an infected mosquito bites.

 A: Prevention is better and safer than treatment.
-Irreversible damage begins to occur as soon as immature heartworms enter a dog's heart and lungs.
+Irreversible damage occurs as soon as immature heartworms enter a dog's heart and lungs.
 Treatment requires expert care from your veterinarian and can be expensive.
 Complications can occur during treatment, some of which can be severe.

-A: The most common signs in a dog with heartworm disease are no signs at all.
+A: Initially, in dogs with heartworm disease, there are no visible signs at all.
 In early stages of the disease, your dog may not have any outward signs of infection.
 The progression and severity of heartworm disease depend upon several factors, including how many adult heartworms the dog has as well as how active the infected dog is.
 As the disease worsens, respiratory and heart-related issues can develop including coughing, fatigue, and difficulty breathing.
 That's why it is so important to be tested annually and use a heartworm preventive 12 months per year.